Cuthbert: Namesakes

 St Cuthbert's High School, a Roman Catholic school in Newcastle upon Tyne, is named after the saint.
 St Cuthbert's Day is celebrated with Mass, and the school prayers include reference to their patron saint (always ending with the invocation "St Cuthbert, pray for us").
-The school badge features a bishop's crook in reference to St Cuthbert's time as a bishop, as well as ducks, reflecting his love of the animals.
+The school badge features a bishop's crook in reference to St Cuthbert's time as a bishop, as well as ducks.
+In Northumberland, the common eider is nicknamed Cuddy's duck after the saint.

 Another Roman Catholic secondary school to bear the name of St Cuthbert is St Cuthbert's RC High School in Rochdale.
 Founded in 1968 as Bishop Henshaw School it was renamed to its current name in the late 1980s.
 The school's badge includes the St Cuthbert Cross and the motto "In Christ We Serve".

 St Cuthbert's Co-operative Society (now Scotmid) opened its first shop in Edinburgh in 1859, and expanded to become one of the largest co-ops in Scotland.
 Its dairy used horse-drawn delivery floats until 1985, and between 1944 and 1959 employed as a milkman Sean Connery, who later played James Bond.

 The Roman Catholic Diocese of Hexham and Newcastle holds St Cuthbert as its patron saint, with the consecration of bishops in the diocese always taking place on 20 March, Cuthbert's feast day in the Catholic Church.

-Many churches are named after Cuthbert.
 An Orthodox Community in Chesterfield, England, has taken St Cuthbert as their patron.

 Fossilised crinoid columnals extracted from limestone quarried on Lindisfarne, or found washed up along the foreshore, which were threaded into necklaces or rosaries, became known as St Cuthbert's beads.

 In Northumberland, the common eider is known as Cuddy's duck, "Cuddy" being the familiar form of "Cuthbert".
-While on the Farne Islands, Cuthbert instituted special laws to protect the ducks and other seabirds nesting on the islands.
-They still breed in their thousands off the Northumberland coast.
+The common eider still breeds in their thousands off the Northumberland coast.
+Starting about 500 years after his death, stories began claiming that Cuthbert had decreed that the seabirds nesting on the islands should be protected.
+There is no evidence that he did this, and the story may have been created to explain why his body, sometime well after his death, had been wrapped in a piece of Sasanian silk embroidered with stylized images of a woman, fruit, and some animals, including ducks.

-In Cumbria, the civil parish and hamlet of Holme St Cuthbert are named after him, as is the parish church.
+In Cumbria, the civil parish and hamlet of Holme St Cuthbert are named after him.
 It is a rural area, with one larger village and numerous smaller hamlets.

 St Cuthbert's Way is a long-distance walking route, one of Scotland's Great Trails.

 Cuthbert is remembered in the Church of England with a Lesser Festival on 20 March, or alternatively 4 September, including in the Roman Catholic Church in England.

+Dedications

+Churches are dedicated to St Cuthbert in the following places: